mikisvaz/rbbt/tutorial/introduction/index.md

 # Introduction

-The Rbbt system is a collection of functionalities (tools in the toolbox) organized into an API.
+The Rbbt system is a collection of functionalities (tools in the toolkit) organized into an API.
 These functionalities are powered by one another and by a sophisticated infrastructure of resources.